milaflops/recipes/beef_stew.md

 # Beef Stew

 This is a savory and hearty warm meal for those who enjoy food.
-It can be adapted with low risk of catastrophic failure, and is a good beginner dish for people who do not know anything about cooking (like me).
-I got the original recipe it from my best friend who made it while we were living together on a tight budget.
+It can be altered with low risk of catastrophic failure, and is a good beginner dish for people who do not know anything about cooking (like me).
+I got the original recipe from my best friend, who made it while we were living together on a tight budget.
+It has since been altered to decrease the beef and increase the veggies.

 ### Equipment
 - Slow Cooker, 6 qt or larger